awsdocs/aws-systems-manager-user-guide/doc_source/features.md

 ------
 #### [ Change Manager ]

 [Change Manager](change-manager.md), a capability of AWS Systems Manager, is an enterprise change management framework for requesting, approving, implementing, and reporting on operational changes to your application configuration and infrastructure\.
-From a single *delegated administrator account*, if you use AWS Organizations, you can manage changes across multiple Amazon Web Services accounts in multiple AWS Regions\.
-Alternatively, using a *local account*, you can manage changes for a single Amazon Web Services account\.
+From a single *delegated administrator account*, if you use AWS Organizations, you can manage changes across multiple AWS accounts in multiple AWS Regions\.
+Alternatively, using a *local account*, you can manage changes for a single AWS account\.
 Use Change Manager for managing changes to both AWS resources and on\-premises resources\.

 ------
 #### [ Automation ]